t-core-one/odoo-docs/content/applications/finance/accounting/customer_invoices/customer_addresses.rst

 :guilabel:`Invoice Address` on the sales order.

 .. note::
-   - Reports, such as the delivery slip and invoice report, can be :doc:`customized using Studio
-     </applications/studio/pdf_reports>`.
    - If :doc:`Send by Post <snailmail>` is checked when you click :guilabel:`Send & Print`, the invoice will be mailed to the invoice address.